rjkiv/rb3_plus/Pro Strings/README.md

 - That's it!
 Boot up RB3 and enjoy your upgrades!

 ### YARG
-You can enjoy Pro Strings upgrades from rb3_plus by downloading Rock Band 3 Deluxe's YARG Updates downloads.
+As of writing this, YARG does not support Pro Strings but will in the future!
+When that day comes, you will be able to enjoy Pro Strings upgrades from rb3_plus by downloading Rock Band 3 Deluxe's YARG Updates downloads.

 #### ⚠️ This requires clean Rock Band content files! ⚠️